Online Relationship and Financial Dispute: Allegations against Fedly Jean Louis

 Financial Transactions and Alleged Misrepresentation (2023)

-After the relationship resumed in February 2023, the complainant provided consistent financial support, totaling approximately $10,000 over the course of the dispute.
+After the relationship resumed in February 2023, the complainant provided consistent and substantial financial support over the course of the dispute.
 Documented transactions and associated claims include:

 Discovery of Evidence